-The previous example would result in a patient reporting improvement in their symptoms after undergoing treatment.
-There is another potential situation in which undergoing treatment may result in improved health outcomes: biofilm.
-Bacteria behave differently when they are in the presence of an implantable device than when they are only associated with tissue.
+There is another potential situation in which undergoing treatment may result in improved health outcomes: biofilm.118,132-138 Bacteria behave differently when they are in the presence of an implantable device than when they are only associated with tissue.
 The implant (commonly just referred to as a "foreign body") offers the bacteria a way to shelter from the body's host defenses.
 The bacteria do this by producing a substance called biofilm that strongly attaches to the foreign body creating a "fortress" for the bacteria to occupy.
 Biofilm prevents the body's host defenses from penetrating and attacking the bacteria to eradicate the colonization.
-You need to understand that this is not considered and "infection" because the level of bacteria do not increase to the point of creating classic symptoms of infection.
+You need to understand that this is not considered and

+"infection" because the level of bacteria does not increase to the point of creating classic symptoms of infection.
 Instead, this is bacterial contamination.

-Bacterial contamination still produces foreign proteins that the body recognizes as being a problem and can activate the immune response, and this hypothesis could explain the claims of auto-immune issues.81,117-120 This effectively creates a scenario where the body recognizes a problem but the immune system is faced with an impossible task of eradicating the bacteria.
+Bacterial contamination still produces foreign proteins that the body recognizes as being a problem and can activate the immune response, and this hypothesis could explain the claims of auto-immune issues.83,139-142 This effectively creates a scenario where the body recognizes a problem but the immune system is faced with an impossible task of eradicating the bacteria.
 The only way to resolve the issue is by removing the implant that harbors the bacterial contamination.
-If this scenario is the source of an immune response then only the implant needs to be removed since the biofilm is inseparably attached to the foreign body's surface.
+If this scenario is the source of an immune response, then only the implant needs to be removed since the biofilm is inseparably attached to the foreign body's surface.
 The removal of the scar tissue surrounding the implant only increases the patients' exposure to possible complications and adverse outcomes.

 This is a close-up photograph of a saline implant that I removed from a patient showing small calcifications attached firmly to the implant itself.
-I could not wipe or peel these calcifications off the surface without fear of tearing the implant shell itself.
+Calcifications of scar capsules surrounding breast implants are not unexpected, but actual calcifications attached to the implant shell are not nearly as common.143-148 I could not wipe or peel these calcifications off the surface without fear of tearing the implant shell itself.
 No, this is not biofilm, and the patient didn't remove the implants because she was having any type of symptoms.
 Biofilm is invisible to the naked eye.
-I include this photograph just to help you understand that biological processes can firmly and permanently attach themselves to implants in the body.
+I include this photograph (Figure 1) just to help you understand that biological processes can firmly and permanently attach themselves to implants in the body.

 This is a very uncommon finding and almost all implants that are removed have no visible surface irregularities.
+Textured implants will frequently have remnants of scar tissue and possibly some calcifications attached to them as you will see in a few more pages.
 This hopefully helps you understand that if biofilm is attached to the surface of the implant, then simply removing the implant will remove the biofilm.
 That's all that would be necessary to eradicate any symptoms possibly attributable to the biofilm.